aragon/aragon-cli/CONTRIBUTING.md

 ## Getting help

-If you need help, please reach out to Aragon core contributors and community members in the [#dev-help channel](https://aragon.chat/channel/dev-help) on the Aragon Chat.
+If you need help, please reach out to Aragon core contributors and community members in the [Aragon Spectrum Community](https://spectrum.chat/aragon).
 We'd love to hear from you and know what you're working on!

 ## Style Guide